 We can dig a little deeper and look at examples in different areas.

 Mapping competitors – Competitive intelligence with a focus

 Competitive mapping is about understanding the market players you’re competing with.

-If you know what they are doing, you can anticipate how their actions affect you.
+Knowing what they are doing lets you anticipate how their actions affect you.
 That’s why you should have an eye on select competitors.

 But wait, why only select competitors?

 Because in many cases, it’s sufficient to understand the competitive landscape.
 It’s not necessary to understand every detail.
 However, these might be the competitors to follow:

 - Your major competitor.